Building an Emergency Fund is part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 If you find a financial institution offering a better interest rate than your current account, use the Switch Bank Accounts Checklist to help move your money to a more competitive place.

-Step Four: Find strategies to save.
+Step Three: Find strategies to save.

 I’m not leaving you alone, sitting at the computer, with an empty account boasting a decent interest rate.
 Ah shucks, that would suck.
 I can just see the emails flying in now: Gee, Thanks Kerry!, Now what?, Is that all there is?
 To keep my inbox a happy place, here are five common sense strategies to help fund your new emergency savings.
 No, they don’t suck, and yes, they do work.